Local kids look to collect 10,000 food items for those in need

 APPLETON, Wis.
-(WFRV) – One group of kid is looking to provide meals to those less fortunate.
+(WFRV) – One group of kids is looking to provide meals to those less fortunate.

 “It just shows that even though we’re 14 and 15 years old it shows that you can always make a difference no matter how young you are,” said Gavin Wiese.